GoogleCloudPlatform/cluster-toolkit/examples/hypercompute_clusters/a3u-slurm-ubuntu-gcs/README.md

-To run a series of NCCL test benchmarks on your cluster, you can use the use the following script: `run-nccl-tests-via-ramble.sh`, which will automate the building and running of nccl tests from 2 nodes up to 32 node scales.
+To run a series of NCCL test benchmarks on your cluster, you can use the use the following script: `run-nccl-tests-via-ramble.sh`, which will use [ramble](https://github.com/GoogleCloudPlatform/ramble) to automate the building and running of nccl tests from 2 nodes up to 32 node scales.

 Copy the contents of `run-nccl-tests-via-ramble.sh` to your slurm login or controller node, for example: